 The physical chassis switch is a brilliant piece of network engineering.
 It provides a tremendous amount of simplicity for the network operator in that the network inside of chassis has already been built for you by the network vendor.
 There’s a lot of complexity inside that chassis, built by a vast network of ASICs, but you don’t care.
 You just slide your Linecards into the chassis and define your network configuration and policies at a single point that abstracts the underlying chassis complexity, the Supervisor Engine.

-As you define the logical topology for your apps at the SUP Engine with things such as VLANs or VRFs, do you usually think about or worry about the “spaghetti mess” of traffic flows that happen inside this chassis as your app follows your logical topology?
+As you define the logical topology for your apps at the SUP Engine with things such as VLANs or VRFs, do you usually think about or worry about the spaghetti mess of traffic flows that happen inside this chassis as your app follows your logical topology?
 No, you usually don’t.
 Especially if your chassis switch was built with an internal network of low latency ASICs and non-blocking bandwidth.

 The problem here is that the physical chassis switch can only be built so big.
 So once I start connecting this chassis switch to other switches and begin building my network, I have to configure the logical topology for my app at multiple places and manually stitch it all together.
 Because the configuration of each switch forms the logical topology for my application, optimizing the spaghetti mess of application flows on these inter-switch links might become a concern.
 And the bigger my network gets, the more complexity I have to manage.
 The network vendor did not build the inter-switch network, I did, therefore I am responsible for it.
 Some vendors have made attempts to construct this multi-switch network as one big vendor provided distributed chassis, such as Juniper QFabric.
 However this comes with the unfortunate consequence of proprietary technologies and protocols that create the biggest vendor lock-in we have ever seen in the network industry.
-Not cool.

 There has to be a better way.

 By using the approach of software defined networking (SDN) and leveraging open protocols such as OpenFlow, VXLAN, NVGRE, etc, it will be possible to virtualize the data center network with an underlying infrastructure rooted in open standards.
-The result is a network that is manged like, and has the simplicity of, one big virtual chassis switch built with low-cost high performance commodity hardware, void of any overreaching vendor lock-in.
+The result is a network that is managed like, and has the simplicity of, one big virtual chassis switch built with low-cost high performance commodity hardware, void of any overreaching vendor lock-in.
 This is what I mean by “Network Virtualization”.